ROCm/ROCm/docs/compatibility/ml-compatibility/tensorflow-compatibility.rst

 Unsupported TensorFlow features
 ===============================================================================

-The following are GPU-acclerated TensorFlow features not currently supported by ROCm.
+The following are GPU-accelerated TensorFlow features not currently supported by ROCm.

 .. list-table::